aileot/nvim-laurel/doc/macros.md

 - [`?extra-opts`](#extra-opts): (bare-sequence) Optional command attributes.
   Additional attributes:
-  - `<buffer>`: create command in current buffer by itself.
+  - `<buffer>`: Create command in current buffer by itself.
-  - `buffer`: create command in the buffer of the next value.
+  - `buffer`: Create command in the buffer of the next value.
 - `name`: (string) Name of the new user command.
 It must begin with an uppercase letter.
 - `command`: (string|function) Replacement command.